 Until further notice, the following calendars will proceed entirely remotely and all parties must appear by video to the extent possible and, if unable to appear by video, by telephone.
-Individuals who are unable to appear remotely may report to Room 3131 of the courthouse to obtain assistance in logging in remotely for their hearing.
+Individuals who are unable to appear remotely may report to Information Desk of the courthouse to obtain assistance in logging in remotely for their hearing.

-- USAO/OAG Citation Arraignment/Diversion Calendar - Misdemeanor Initial Status Hearing Calendar (hearings set prior to November 1, 2021) - Mental Health Community Court - Superior Court Drug Intervention Program (Drug Court) - Arraignments, presentments, and bench warrant returns will be heard in Courtroom C-10.
+- USAO/OAG Citation Arraignment/Diversion Calendar - Mental Health Community Court - Superior Court Drug Intervention Program (Drug Court) - Arraignments and presentments will be heard in Courtroom C-10.
 Government and defense counsel and the defendant will appear in person before the court, except for defendants detained at the D.C.
 Jail who will continue to appear by video.
-Defendants may appear remotely for fugitive matters. - All non-detained and detained cases will proceed on the assigned Misdemeanor Community Court and Felony Calendars, which will operate both remotely and in-person, in the designated courtroom reflected in the 2021 Criminal Division Assignments, which may be found here. - All courtrooms have been configured to accommodate both in-person and remote participation, consistent with the health and safety of defendants, witnesses, victims, counsel, court personnel, jurors and other members of the public. - Defendants on release may appear by video to the extent possible and, if unable to appear by video, by telephone, unless ordered by the court to appear in-person. - Defendants in the custody of the Department of Rehabilitation Services, the Bureau of Prisons, and the Department of Behavioral
+Extradition hearings in fugitive cases will continue to be heard in C-10 through January 5, 2022; commencing January 12, 2022 extradition hearings will be set before the Chief Judge. - All non-detained and detained cases will proceed on the assigned Misdemeanor Community Court and Felony Calendars, which will operate both remotely and in-person, in the designated courtroom.

-- Health may continue to appear remotely, except for trial and detention and preliminary hearings. - Defendants in the custody of the Department of Corrections may continue to appear remotely in misdemeanor cases, except for trial and detention and preliminary hearings. - Defendants in the custody of the Department of Corrections will appear in person in felony cases, unless the defendant waives their presence at the hearing. - If the defendant will be appearing remotely, government and defense counsel may also appear by video. - If the defendant will be appearing in-person, government and defense counsel will also appear in-person. - Witnesses in all proceedings will appear in person, unless authorized by the Court in an individual case to testify remotely. - Pretrial Services and Court Services and Offender Supervision Agency representatives may appear in person, but are encouraged to continue to appear remotely by video, or if unable to appear by video, by telephone. - Victims of crime may appear in person, but are encouraged to continue to appear remotely by video or telephone if possible. - Members of the public may attend in person, subject to capacity limitations, but are encouraged to continue to appear remotely by video or telephone if possible.
+- All courtrooms have been configured to accommodate both in-person and remote participation, consistent with the health and safety of defendants, witnesses, victims, counsel, court personnel, jurors and other members of the public. - Defendants on release may appear by video to the extent possible and, if unable to appear by video, by telephone, unless ordered by the court to appear in-person. - Defendants in the custody of the Department of Rehabilitation Services, the Bureau of Prisons, and the Department of Behavioral Health may continue to appear remotely, except for trial and detention and preliminary hearings. - Defendants in the custody of the Department of Corrections may continue to appear remotely in misdemeanor cases, except for trial and detention and preliminary hearings. - Defendants in the custody of the Department of Corrections will appear in person in felony cases, unless the defendant waives their presence at the hearing. - If the defendant will be appearing remotely, government and defense counsel may also appear by video. - If the defendant will be appearing in-person, government and defense counsel will also appear in-person. - Witnesses in all proceedings will appear in person, unless authorized by the Court in an individual case to testify remotely. - Pretrial Services and Court Services and Offender Supervision Agency representatives may appear in person, but are encouraged to continue to appear remotely by video, or if unable to appear by video, by telephone. - Victims of crime may appear in person, but are encouraged to continue to appear remotely by video or telephone if possible.

+• Members of the public may attend in person, subject to capacity limitations, but are encouraged to continue to appear remotely by video or telephone if possible.